achingachris/convert-html-to-nextjs/README.md

 - `User#remove_reviews(product)`
   - takes a `Product` (an instance of the `Product` class) and removes _all_ of this user's reviews for that product
   - you will have to delete any rows from the `reviews` table associated with this user and the product
-- `User.most_reviews`
-  - returns _one_ User instance for the User who has given the most reviews